MinterTeam/minter-go-node/docs/checks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Minter Checks are issued offline and do not exist in blockchain before "cashing".
-So we decided to use special passphrase to protect checks from double-activating.
+So we decided to use special passphrase to protect checks from hijacking by another person in the moment of activation.
 Hash of this passphrase is used as private key in ECDSA to prove that sender is the one who owns the check.

 *TODO: describe algorithm*